andotherstuff/garland-protocol/garland-v0.1.md

 The client periodically verifies that shares remain available.
 Several approaches exist:

 - **HEAD requests**: Query each server for share existence.
 Simple but reveals access patterns to servers.
-- **Range requests**: Request a byte range and verify its hash, sampling without downloading full shares.
+- **Range requests**: Request a byte range from the server and compare against the locally-stored share data.
+Since the client retains shares locally (or can reconstruct them from local file copies), it can verify server integrity without trusting precomputed hashes.
 - **Probabilistic filters**: Servers could publish bloom filters or similar structures enabling local existence checks without revealing queries.
 This would improve privacy but is not currently part of the Blossom specification.

-When verification detects missing shares, repair proceeds by fetching k surviving shares, reconstructing the block, re-encoding the missing share, and uploading to a replacement server.
+When verification detects missing or corrupted shares, repair proceeds by fetching k surviving shares, reconstructing the block, re-encoding the missing share, and uploading to a replacement server.
 The inode and directory chain must then be updated to reflect the new share location.

 ---